Eetezadi/Railway-DENO2-DENO_KV/README.md

 While Railway's default runtime doesn't support Deno 2 yet, this template provides a custom Docker configuration to ensure full compatibility.

+This repo is also ready for Github Codespaces.

 ## Features

 - 🌐 **Web Interface**: Simple HTTP server with HTML and JSON endpoints